A photo of a server rack with many servers.

 This style of message-passing system is common in different contexts, typically when loosely coupled components continuously respond to new events or new data.
 In programming user interfaces, components often subscribe to events such as button or mouse clicks and react when such an event occurs.
 In business systems, subsystems may react to business events, such subsystems reacting to every sale by recording the sale, sending an email, and updating the user profile.
 In the context of machine learning, messages can refer to all kinds of data passed around in the system, including training data and user data for model inference.

 Stream processing typically has lower throughput than batch processing because all data is transmitted over the network, but it has much better latency.
 Instead of waiting hours or days for a result on a large amount of data, we expect near-real-time results whenever additional data arrives.
-Importantly, all processes consuming or producing data may execute with different throughputs, where the stream-processing architecture allows to scale each process independently by launching most instances.
+Importantly, all processes consuming or producing data may execute with different throughputs, where the stream-processing architecture allows operators to scale each process independently by launching more instances.

 Stream processing and machine learning.
 Systems that continuously collect training data, for example from log files, from user actions, or by continuously scraping APIs, can use stream processing to funnel data through the machine-learning pipeline.
 At the source, each new data point can be sent as a message to the broker.
 Then, data-cleaning code can process each data point, sending the resulting data to a new topic.
 Subsequently, feature-engineering code can process the cleaned data, one row at a time, extracting features and writing the resulting feature vectors back into a new topic.
 From there, another process may receive the feature vectors and write them into a database for later training in a batch process.
-Again, we can scale steps independently, for example, if feature engineering is expensive, we can simply add more machines to help with this step.
+Again, we can scale steps independently; for example, if feature engineering is expensive, we can simply add more machines to help with this step.

 Stream processing is a particularly good match for systems that are learning continuously with new data using incremental machine-learning algorithms.
 Here the model training component can subscribe to a topic providing new training data (e.g., feature vectors) and continuously update the model.
 For example, the model detecting friends in photos might be updated continuously each time the user tags an image or confirms a suggestion by the model.